 The patches are shown in commit order for the kernel tree at project

 In addition, the end user must also check the box for MIDI in the Settings / Developer options / Networking / Select USB Configuration dialog, or by pulling down from the top of screen while attached to the USB host, selecting entry "USB for ...", and then choosing MIDI.

 MIDI over BLE is always enabled, provided the device supports BLE.
-As this transport is in draft status, it is subject to change.

 The virtual (inter-app) transport is always enabled.